Cold Blooded (song): Covers and sampling

 In 1999, the song was covered by American rapper Ol' Dirty Bastard and included on his album Nigga Please.
 The song was sampled by TLC on their third album FanMail on the interlude "Whispering Playa"; the sample was later removed on future versions of the album and replaced with a sample of the group's own song "U in Me".

-Pop culture

-On Chappelle's Show, during an episode with a Rick James sketch, James, played by Chappelle, sings the song after punching Charlie Murphy.

-The song was featured in the video game Grand Theft Auto: San Andreas on the fictional funk station, Bounce FM.